Warriston Cemetery: History

 Designed in 1842 by Edinburgh architect David Cousin, the cemetery opened in 1843: the directors included Cousin and James Peddie (father of John Dick Peddie).

 The first interment was towards the east, Margaret Parker, who was buried on 3 June 1843.

 It was the first garden cemetery in Edinburgh, allowing the simplistic original title of The Edinburgh Cemetery, and provided a model for several other Scottish cemeteries.
 In its own right it was broadly based on ideas first introduced at Kensal Green Cemetery in London.
 Designed elements include a neo-Tudor line of catacombs.
 Their length was doubled in 1862 by architect John Dick Peddie.
 The chapel that once stood on top of the catacombs was demolished by 1930.

 Soon after instigation (in 1845) the cemetery was divided by the Edinburgh Leith and Newhaven Railway which was built east to west through its southern half.
 A tunnel was added, with Gothic archways at its mouths, to link the north and south sections, but the south being smaller, was the inferior area from this date onwards.
 The embankments of the railway have been partly removed following its closure in the 1950s, and the line is now a public walkway.

 In 1929, the Edinburgh Cemetery Company expanded their business into the new field of cremation, converting East Warriston House (1818) into Warriston Crematorium on an adjacent site to the east.
 The architect was Sir Robert Lorimer, hence the title Lorimer Chapel for the main chapel.
 The crematorium was extended to the west in 1967 by the architect Esme Gordon.
 The cemetery lodge to the north-west dates from 1931 and was designed by architect J. R. McKay.

 The cemetery was in private ownership until 1994, when it was compulsorily purchased by the City of Edinburgh Council.
 The long task of restoring the heavily overgrown and vandalised cemetery has begun, but still has far to go.
 Currently, only the upper (westmost) section is maintained.
 Many sections are now so densely overgrown that the stones are no longer visible and are simply bumps in the green undergrowth.

-Arguably, the overgrown nature of the cemetery is its most attractive quality.
-There is something enchanting about wandering in amongst the head- and tomb-stones covered in ivy with a rich canopy of deciduous trees above, forming a natural mausoleum.
+The cemetery features areas overgrown with vegetation, with headstones and tombs covered in ivy and surrounded by deciduous trees.